|

 receptive structure together with its afferent nerve fiber is

 often called a receptor.
+Nature has

 evolved a variety of morphological structures which function as